stripe-samples/checkout-single-subscription/README.md

 `PRO_PRICE_ID` requires a Price ID for a "pro" subscription.

 `DOMAIN` is the domain of your website, where Checkout will redirect back to after the customer completes the payment on the Checkout page.

+`CUSTOMER` is an ID for a Stripe Customer.

 **2. Create Products and Prices on Stripe**